MichaelCurrin/vsc-extension-quickstart/README.md

 ## Preview

-1. Run from the VSC command prompt
+1. Run from the VS Code command prompt:
     ![sample 1](/docs/_media/sample-1.png)
-2. Pop-up notification
+2. Pop-up notification:
     ![sample 2](/docs/_media/sample-2.png)

 ## Documentation

-View the [docs](/docs/README.md) to learn how to use this extension, how it works, how to install it globally in VS Code and how to develop.
+View the [docs](/docs/) to learn how to use this extension, how it works, how to install it globally in VS Code and how to develop.

 Be sure to use the _Use this template_ button at the top if you want to create a repo under your GitHub user start uses this repo as starting point.